Break 'Em All: Survival Mode

 Survival Mode is the game's multiplayer mode.
 Up to eight players can participate via DS Download Play.
 At the beginning of the round, they each chose one of four unique paddles to play as.
 Each paddle is shaped differently from the standard flat paddle found in most Breakout-style games.
 This mode chooses to forego the normal Arkanoid brick-breaking mode of play.
 Instead, players must protect their central core from balls flying at them.
 When hit, the core changes from green to yellow, then to red, before destroying the player.
 After some time, one of the flying balls will change into a "Lucky Ball", granting invincibility to the first player that hits it.
 After the Lucky Ball is hit, it immediately changes into a "Life Ball", reverting the hit paddle's Core to its original green state.
 The last player to survive the round without their core being hit while red is the winner.

+Regional differences

+The Japanese version has an option to turn on/off the backlight, which is missing from the Western releases.